project-ida/two-state-quantum-systems/src/05-untitled.md

 prettify_states(ekets0, mm_list)
 ```

-The reason for the discontinuity in the eigenstates for very small $\delta$ vs zero $\delta$ is because both basis states are equally valid ways to represent the states of constant energy.
+The reason for the discontinuity in the eigenstates for $\delta \ll 1$ vs $\delta=0$ is because both basis states are equally valid ways to represent the states of constant energy.

 But, there is clearly something important to understand about the basis made up of entangled states - even when we have a tiny perturbation this is the apparently the appropriate basis for describing the stationary states.

-What makes it special?
+What makes the entangled basis special?
 It has to do with angular momentum.

 ## Angular momentum